 These pliers have been designed to last you a long time: they won’t bend, rust, or break.
 You’ll be taking them out with you on fishing trips for years to come!

-astKing have created two different versions: either a split ring version or a straight-nosed version.
+LastKing have created two different versions: either a split ring version or a straight-nosed version.
 This is great because a lot of anglers find that the little split ring tooth can get in the way.
 If you do need to split rings often, the split-ring version should be perfect for you.

-Not only are the handles carefully designed with great grips to avoid slips or accidents, but they are also a good size for both men and women.
+Not only are the handles carefully designed with great grips to avoid slips or accidents, but these handles are also a good size for both men and women.
 If you’re buying for a woman or teen with smaller hands, these are among the top fishing pliers around for size and shape.

 This set by ZACX includes both fishing pliers and a fish gripper tool, giving you more for your money.
-Not only do you get some of the best fly fishing pliers around, you also get a handy fish gripper to make it even easy to remove those stuck hooks that are deep in the mouth of the fish.
+Not only do you get some of the best fly fishing pliers around, you also get a handy fish gripper to make it even easy to prise out those stuck hooks that are deep in the mouth of the fish.

 The ZACX tools are made from a rustproof aluminum that has been tested to be corrosion-resistant and impact-resistant.
 You can use them in both freshwater and saltwater – in fact, they might just be some of the best saltwater fishing pliers available right now.